-Hi Everyone, I am taking a break from my usually DIY organizing Sunday post to bring you something near and dear to my heart.
-It talks about an example of how to conquer fear.
+With the pandemic fear that is running rampant these days, I am taking a break from my usual home organizing post to bring you something near and dear to my heart.
+It is a conquer fear reflection piece I wrote during my freshman year in college.
+And, how I moved forward and what I learned from the experience.
 I hope you like it.

 When I was in high school, I went to Jamaica with my family and we visited Dunn's River Falls (Check out the gallery section to see the falls).
 I was so inspired by the experience that I wrote this for a college class.
 Twenty-plus years later, I am sharing my experience with you.
 I hope you enjoy it.

-At the bottom of the falls, while observing the rushing water running down the side of an 180′ (55 m) mountain, I began to feel anxious.
-Asking myself, “Why were we walking up the falls?
-Why are my parents forcing us to do this?
-What would I get out of this experience?”
+At the bottom of the falls, while observing the rushing water running down the side of a 180' (55 m) mountain, I began to feel anxious.
+Asking myself, "Why were we walking up the falls?
+Why are my parents forcing me to do this?
+What would I get out of this experience?"
 Little did I know this experience would change my entire perspective on life.

 As the guide spoke, all I could think about was how are twenty-five people going to stay hand in hand while going up this high mountain.
 I wondered what this climb would have in store for me since I couldn't see past the edge of the first plateau.
 I began to ask myself questions concerning the next level.
 Was the next plateau going to be easier?
 Was the next level going to be harder?
 Will this really work?
 I had to own up to the fact that I wouldn't know until I got up there and saw for myself.

 As we started up the falls, I became very nervous; my hands were clammy and my body was very tense.
 Then I remembered something my parents would tell me, "Don't always take the safest route because it may deprive you of having a beautiful experience."
 I now understood what they meant.
 The water was so beautiful.
 The people were so friendly.
 So, I put my worries aside and began.